- Australia Intro

 Good information, I thought, especially since many visitors do not come with the understanding of how easy it is to destroy the very thing we have come to experience.
 Yet, I know that people who experience wilderness areas leave with a greater appreciation of nature’s importance in our lives.
 So if putting signs up will save them, so be it.

 Noting the warning, I dug into my daypack for an energy bar.
-While surveying the landscape, I savored the pleasant lemony taste of the energy bar, lost in the bliss of the moment.
+While surveying the landscape, I savored the pleasant lemony taste of my snack, lost in the bliss of the moment.
 My hand was halfway to my mouth for my second bite when, whump, the bar flew out of my fist.
 In the same moment, the thief whacked me in the face with his wing.
 A Black Currawong had stolen my energy bar and flew off about ten feet to land near a clump of tussock grass.
 He dropped his prize and the loosened wrapper on the damp soil and turned in my direction to assess my reaction.

 My lunch!
 I thought, considering how to respond.
 If I chase him I’ll have to leave the boardwalk.
 Forbidden!